How to Follow Up on a Job Application

 Figure out who the hiring manager is.

 When following up on a job application, it's important to reach out to the right person.
-Most often, you'll want to locate the hiring manager.
-The hiring manager is the person responsible for filling the open position.
+Most often, you'll want to locate the hiring manager, who is responsible for filling the open position.

 To find the hiring manager, check to see who initially posted the job and find them on a site such as LinkedIn.
 Their direct email address may be listed there, or you may be able to find their contact details on the company's website.
-If not, you’ll still be able to send them a message through the platform.
-Make sure your own LinkedIn profile is up to date, as the hiring manager will likely peruse your page.
+If not, you can still send them a message through the platform.
+Ensure your LinkedIn profile is up to date, as the hiring manager will likely peruse your page.

 Choose the best outreach method.